How Egg-laying Hens Are Farmed and Killed

 Feather pecking, cannibalism and debeaking

-Squashed into wire mesh cages frustrates these naturally active birds and boredom, coupled with lack of space, means a ‘pecking order’ is replaced by injurious feather pecking (IFP).
+Being squashed into wire mesh cages frustrates these naturally active birds and boredom, coupled with lack of space, means a ‘pecking order’ is replaced by injurious feather pecking (IFP).

 The debeaking procedure (known as beak trimming in the poultry industry) involves the partial removal of the tip of a hen’s beak, a process which is performed without anaesthesia.
-Whilst in the past this was done with a red hot blade, causing the hen intense pain, it is now carried out with an infra-red beam whilst the chick is still in the hatchery.16BHWT.org.uk.
+Whilst in the past this was done with a red hot blade, causing the hen intense pain, it is now carried out with an infra-red beam whilst the chick is still in the hatchery.21British Hen Welfare Trust.
+2025.
 2020.
-Beak Trimming – The Facts!
-Available at: https://www.bhwt.org.uk/beak-trimming/ [Accessed 17 April 2020].
-Debeaking is done to all egg-laying chicks whether caged, barn or free range, the only exception being organic, where beak trimming is prohibited.
-It is permissible to remove up to one third of the beak in this procedure.11Assets.publishing.service.gov.uk.
-2018.
-Code Of Practice For The Welfare Of Laying Hens And Pullets.
-Defra.
-Available at: //assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/732227/code-of-practice-welfare-of-laying-hens-pullets.pdf
+Beak trimming – mutilation or a necessity?
+Available at: https://www.bhwt.org.uk/beak-trimming/ [Accessed 21 August 2025].Debeaking is done to all egg-laying chicks whether caged, barn or free range, the only exception being organic, where beak trimming is prohibited.

 Despite being promoted as less painful and traumatic than hot blade trimming, studies have shown that this method still causes pain.
 A chicken’s beak is highly sensitive, rich in blood vessels and nerve endings.
-The process can lead to inactivity and loss of appetite due to the pain.17Marchant-Forde, R M, Fahey, A G and Cheng, H W (2008) Comparative effects of infrared and one-third hot-blade trimming on beak topography, behavior, and growth.
-Poultry Science.87: 1474-1483.
-The Farm Animal Welfare Committee (FAWC) refers to all beak trimming as a ‘mutilation’.18Data.parliament.uk.
-2015.
-THE BEAK TRIMMING ACTION GROUP’S REVIEW.
-Available at: http://data.parliament.uk/DepositedPapers/Files/DEP2015-0919/Beak_Trimming_Action_Group_Review_November_2015.pdf
+The process can lead to inactivity and loss of appetite due to the pain.22Marchant-Forde RM, Fahey AG and Cheng HW.
+2008.
+Comparative effects of infrared and one-third hot-blade trimming on beak topography, behavior, and growth.
+Poultry Science.
+87, 1474-1483.
+The Farm Animal Welfare Committee (FAWC) – now succeeded by the Animal Welfare Committee (AWC) – refers to all beak trimming as a ‘mutilation’ and describes the practice as a “major welfare insult”.23Farm Animal Welfare Council.
+2007.
+Opinion on beak trimming of laying hens.
+Available at: https://assets.publishing.service.gov.uk/media/5a7cfb3eed915d28e9f3954e/FAWC_opinion_on_beak_trimming_of_laying_hens.pdf [Accessed 21 August 2025].

 The main reason for stereotypical and aggressive behaviour in laying hens is squarely down to the unnatural way they are kept, which – even in higher welfare cases – does not truly reflect their natural state nor allow them to express all natural behaviours.

-Sanctuaries which offer hens a genuinely free-range life in small flocks find that birds do not feather pick and have healthy, shining feathers.
+Sanctuaries which offer hens a genuinely free range life in small flocks find that birds do not feather pick and have healthy, shining feathers.

 Injuries

 Hens kept in cages or crowded barns have barely enough space to move around and so have little chance to exercise.
 This, combined with the loss of calcium due to the hundreds of eggshells a hen has to produce in her lifetime, produces a high rate of osteoporosis and broken bones.
+Osteoporosis and consequent bone fracture are rare in wild birds.24Farm Animal Welfare Council.
+2010.
+Opinion on osteoporosis and bone fractures in laying hens.
+Available at: https://assets.publishing.service.gov.uk/media/5a7d8dc2ed915d497af7022e/FAWC_opinion_on_osteoporosis_and_bone_fractures_in_laying_hens.pdf [Accessed 26 August 2025].

 Standing on wire mesh for the entirety of their lives, hens often develop sores on their legs and feet.
-Also red and sore featherless patches on the breast and under the legs can develop into sores when exposed to ammonia from their urine.
+Also red and sore featherless patches on the breast and under the legs can develop into sores when exposed to ammonia from urine.

 Diseases

 A major and distressing cause of death in layers is egg peritonitis – infection and inflammation in the abdominal cavity.
 It can be caused by E. coli infection of the laying duct and if hens are unable to expel an egg, it may cause infection leading to peritonitis, especially if the egg breaks internally, providing a rich medium for bacterial growth.
 Prolapses may also occur, where part of the laying duct protrudes from the hen.
-Hens naturally peck at anything unusual and the result is that pecking from other birds can turn the prolapse into a bloody and infected wound.
+Hens naturally peck at anything unusual and the result is that pecking from other birds can turn the prolapse into a painful, bloody infected wound.

 Among caged birds, welfare and disease problems of all kinds are exacerbated by difficulty in inspecting birds – cages are stacked in tiers and the top and bottom layers may be both poorly lit and difficult for stock keepers to reach and see.